 In this course students study the income taxation of estates, trusts, and their beneficiaries; distributable net income; distribution deductions for simple trusts, complex trusts and estates; distributions in kind; the planning of funding marital trusts; post-mortem estate planning and the throwback rules; taxation of trusts for minors; charitable and foreign trusts; assignment of income; income in respect of a decedent; the grantor trust rules; and income tax basis problems.

-International Transactions Europe (1 credit, TAX 918; Christian Wimpissinge /, Andrew Solomon)
+International Transactions Europe (1 credit, TAX 918; Christian Wimpissinger /, Andrew Solomon)

 This course provides an introduction to European Union tax law and how tax planning for U.S. multinational groups can be affected by foreign tax law.
 This condensed course is co-taught by European and U.S. tax lawyers.
 It introduces important concepts in European Union tax law and describes the most important EU Directives regarding direct taxation as well as case law of the ECJ in the context of common cross-border fact patterns, including acquisitions, reorganizations, and financing structures.

-International Transactions South America (1 credit, TAX 930; Jeffrey Rubinger / Ricardo Escobar)
+International Transactions South America (1 credit, TAX 930; Ricardo Escobar/ Summer LePree)

 This course provides an introduction to techniques used by international tax planners in an environment where there are an increasing number of tax treaties and significant taxes in addition to income taxes.
 This condensed course is co-taught by Latin American and U.S. tax lawyers.
 It focuses on practical case studies regarding the structure of U.S. investments into Latin America but will also discuss some issues involving Latin American investments into the United States.
 Issues addressed will include structuring sales and services operations, options regarding mergers and acquisitions and issues concerning the repatriation of funds.